Complaints and Remedy Policy 2024 - 2027

 14.8 We always consider whether there is some practical action which would provide all or part of a suitable remedy.
 The action identified may require that we:

-- Perform / do not perform any contractual or other obligations existing between us and the customer
+- Perform or do not perform any contractual or other obligations existing between us and the customer,

-- Exercise/ do not exercise any rights existing between us and the customer
+- Exercise or do not exercise any rights existing between us and the customer,

-- Undertake / refrain from undertaking works, for example to repair a property
+- Undertake or refrain from undertaking works, for example to repair a property,

-14.9 In some cases, we cannot specify exactly what actions should happen and give specific timescales for these, as these actions will depend on further investigation by our complaints team.
-In such circumstances, we would set out a remedy that we will arrange for a further inspection or seek specialist advice within a specified time frame and then set out a schedule of works needed once it has this second opinion or expert advice.
+14.9 In some cases, such as complex ongoing works, we may be unable to specify exactly what actions should happen and give specific timescales for them.
+These actions will depend on the unknown outcome to preceding actions.
+In such circumstances, we would set out a remedy that we will arrange for a further inspection or seek specialist advice within a specified timeframe and then set out a schedule of works and any further communications.

 Financial redress

-- actions by the customer or Derby Homes which either mitigated or contributed to actual financial loss, distress, inconvenience or unfair impact
+14.12 Factors we may take into account when deciding the overall amount include the duration and the severity of the event, and actions by the customer or Derby Homes which either mitigated or contributed to actual financial loss.

-14.14 Our calculations are always based on what we consider to be fair in the particular circumstances of the case.
-We do not set minimum and maximum amounts.
+14.13 Our calculations are based on what we consider to be fair in the particular circumstances of the case.

-14.15 In some cases, it is relatively straight-forward to quantify the amount of financial redress that would be fair in the circumstances.
-But many of the cases we deal with are more complex and financial redress cannot be easily quantified in this way.
+14.14 In some cases, it is relatively straight-forward to quantify the amount of financial redress that would be fair in the circumstances.
+But some of the cases we deal with are more complex and financial redress cannot be easily quantified in this way.

 Quantifiable financial loss